Casa Particular in Cuba

 The word “casa particular” means ‘private or lonely house’… that’s why most of them are in buildings and crowded areas… :-).
 Bring ear plugs

-If you really want to know how real Cubans live, get yourself invited to a meal at the home of the cleaning lady at your casa.
-Be discreet, Casa owners do not like their personnel to mingle with tourists.
-Just so you know, the owner of your Casa Particular is NOT a typical Cuban.
+If you want to know how real Cubans live, get yourself invited to a meal at the home of the cleaning lady at your casa.
+Be discreet; Casa owners do not like their personnel to mingle with tourists.
+So that you know, the owner of your Casa Particular is NOT a typical Cuban.

-You can recognize an official Casa by this sign.
+You can recognise an official Casa by this sign.